ahdinosaur/campjs-viii-ludditejs/README.md

 ???

 - why new syntax?
-  - there's myths that es modules do something new
+  - there's myths that es modules make possible something new
-    - something about "tree shaking"
-  - anything possible with es modules is possible without
-    - common shake
-  - who knew developers were so superstitious
 - what is happening here?
-  - confusing to beginners who don't understand the special syntax and complex implementation details
+  - i find this can be confusing for beginners who don't understand the special syntax and complex implementation details
-- breaks CommonJS code with default
+- in the wild, export default breaks CommonJS code
   - yes, i'm bitter about this, i've lost many hours debugging broken code, only to realize the module author published a patch version that broke the CommonJS exports

 ---